 Around baby’s half birthday, her exam will include all the usual stuff, plus:

 Immunizations: Baby will receive RV (may be needed; check with your pediatrician), third doses of DTaP, PCV and possibly Hib.
 Baby will need a third dose of IPV between the ages of 6 months and 18 months.
 Baby can receive the final hepatitis B dosage between now and age 18 months.
 Also, if this appointment falls during flu season, consider getting baby the influenza vaccine (flu shot).
 It’s recommended yearly for children between the ages of 6 months and 19 years old.

-Other tests your doctor may do: The doctor may give baby a lead screening to make sure she hasn’t been exposed to dangerous levels of lead, which can affect her developmental and behavioral growth.
-They also may give baby a tuberculosis test and check baby’s oral health — she may have her first tooth by now!
+Other tests your doctor may do: Baby may get a lead screening to make sure she hasn’t been exposed to dangerous levels of lead, which can affect her developmental and behavioral growth.
+The doctor also may give baby a tuberculosis test and check her oral health — she may have her first tooth by now!

 At this doctor’s appointment, expect the same procedures — taking and recording measurements, a psychosocial and behavioral assessment, and a physical examination.
 Plus:

 Development screening: This is a more formal developmental test than baby’s had before.
 The doctor will ask you a series of questions about baby’s growth and behavior, and also may ask you to play with him during the screening to see how he behaves and moves.
 The intent is to see if baby is learning basic skills at a normal rate.
 The results will determine whether baby should receive more testing for developmental delays.
 Your child may receive these screenings more frequently if he’s at a higher risk for developmental problems because of preterm birth or low birth weight, or has a sibling who has an autism spectrum disorder (ASD).

 Immunizations: Baby may receive the final hepatitis B dosage if he hasn’t yet.
 Baby may also get a third dose of the IPV if he didn’t get it at the last checkup.